 The Defense Services Asia (DSA) event in Kuala Lumpur this week brought the great and the good – and the not so good – to a large exhibition venue in the suburbs.
 Top brass from many regional countries attended.
 But the focus was on Malaysia’s defence policies and procurements.

 For its size, the country has a relatively small air force.
 But the Royal Malaysian Air Force (RMAF) has habitually outlined ambitious new requirements.
 Its desire for a fourth-generation Multi-Role Combat Aircraft (MRCA) brought Dassault, Eurofighter and all to successive trade events.
-They spent a lot of money, but ultimately got nowhere.
+These companies spent a lot of money, but ultimately got nowhere.
 The country couldn’t afford such expensive jets.